Anubhav8176/MarkdownAPI/README.md

 A backend REST API for uploading, storing, retrieving, rendering, and grammar-checking Markdown notes — built with **FastAPI**, **SQLAlchemy**, and **Python-Markdown**.

-This project is built by following the [Markdown Note-Taking App](https://roadmap.sh/projects/markdown-note-taking-app) project idea from [roadmap.sh](https://roadmap.sh).

 ## About

 MarkdownAPI lets users upload `.md` files, persist them to a database, fetch them back as raw content or rendered HTML, list all saved notes, and run a grammar check on the note content.
 It's a small, focused FastAPI service that demonstrates file upload handling, validation, database persistence with SQLAlchemy, Markdown-to-HTML conversion, and integration with a third-party grammar-checking tool.